danyim/docs/hotkeys.md

 - `git remote set-url origin git@github.com:myrepo.git` Change URL of remote repository
 - `git checkout <filename>` then `git checkout -- <fliename>` Reverts changes made to a single file (since last commit)
 - `git add -A :/` Stages **all** the files in the repo with pending unstaged changes regardless of current path
-- `git diff HEAD` See the the diff of changes made from the last commit
+- `git diff HEAD` See the the diff compared to the last commit
-- `git diff --staged` See the diff of changes from your staged files
+- `git diff --staged` See the diff compared to staged files
+- `git